adamalsalman75/agent/README.md

 ## AI Agent Patterns

-This project implements the four core patterns of AI agent architecture:
+This project implements several core patterns of AI agent architecture:

 ### 1. Tasks Pattern
 Tasks are discrete units of work that the agent can perform.
 Each task is self-contained and has a specific responsibility.